miroslavln/CarND-Vehicle-Detection/README.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are a frame and its corresponding heatmaps:
+### Here is a frame and its corresponding heatmaps:

 ![alt text][image8]